 This is particularly important on long haul flights where the risk is high for clots (dehydration also plays into that).
 Get up and stretch your legs from time to time.
 Do some stretches, flex those muscles.
 You will feel far better when you arrive.

-That’s it for my tips, how about you?
-Any of you road warriors have tips for making airplanes trips healthier?
+That's it for my tips, how about you?
+Any of you road warriors have tips for making airplane trips healthier?

 Like it?
 PIN it!